"

 • We immediately know “Twinkle, Twinkle” is in a simple meter because there are no dotted notes and no divisions of three.

-• Be careful, however, because dotted notes do exist in simple meters.
-When you encounter a dotted note in simple meters, it either has a longer duration (e.g., dotted half note) or it will be paired with a note half the note’s value (e.g., dotted eighth note + sixteenth note).
+• Be cautious, however, because dotted notes can appear in simple meters.
+When you see a dotted note in simple meters, it either has a longer duration (like a dotted half note) or is paired with a note that is half the note’s value (such as a dotted eighth note with a sixteenth note).

-• Once we establish it is simple, we need to figure out how many beats there are per measure.
+• Once we determine it’s simple, we then need to figure out how many beats are in each measure.

-• There are clearly four quarter notes per measure, so the time signature could be 4/4.
+• There are clearly four quarter notes per measure, so the time signature could be 4/4 or common time.

-• However, we see from the pattern of notes (two repeated Cs, two repeated Gs, etc.) that the first note of each pair is stronger than the next.
-This would imply that the quarter note is not the beat, but the division.
-In that case, the time signature would be 2/2.
-Either time signature would be acceptable since in 4/4, beats 1 and 3 are stronger beats.
+• However, from the pattern of notes (two repeated Cs, two repeated Gs, etc.), we see that the first note of each pair is louder than the second.
+This suggests that the quarter note is not the beat itself, but rather the division.
+If so, the time signature would be cut time or 2/2.
+Either time signature would work since in 4/4, beats 1 and 3 are the stronger beats.

-Observe how “Twinkle, Twinkle” would appear in a compound meter.
+Observe how “Twinkle, Twinkle” appears in a compound meter (Example 5.4.2).

 Example 5.4.2.
 “Twinkle, Twinkle, Little Star” in compound meter